brianleroux/xui/README.md

 ### Download

-Minified code is less than 6k! _official builds coming soonish - Brian Jan 6, 2009_
+Minified code is less than 6k!

 ### Contribute